5T33Z0/Clover-Crate/Devices/README.md

 ## Addendum

 ### About `AAPL,slot-name`
-`AAPL,slot-name` is a key which used in the Devices/Properties section to set the name of the slot where a devices is located.
-Based on this information, the System Profiler lists and categorizes the detected devices present in your system.
-This entry is mostly cosmetic, although some users claim that it is mandatory in some cases.
+`AAPL,slot-name` is a key which can be used in the Devices/Properties section.
+It allows you to add devices to the "PCI Cards" section of the System Profiler.
+This is a property that is usually injected by the `DSDT` or property strings but this is a wrong way to do it.

+The injection of this property requires "Name (_SUN, 0x02)" to be present in the device's DSDT section.
+You can set this to any one byte number but `0` and `1` because of compiler optimizations.
+If you don't use a custom DSDT you may instead set DSDT Mask Fix bits for those devices.

-The `AAPL,slot-name` property is set by the AppleSMBIOS system kext based on the `_SUN` ACPI property and `DMI` tables.
+The `AAPL,slot-name` property is set by the AppleSMBIOS system kext based on the `_SUN` (Slot User Number) ACPI property and `DMI` tables.
 That is, `_SUN` specifies an ID in the range of 0-255, where the SMBIOS type 9 table with the corresponding ID is located, from where the slot name and other properties are pulled from.